-1 readily capable of lethal use, or device designed to mimic a weapon.
+mondily canable of lather are 1 readily capable of lethal use, or device designed to mimic a weapon.
 Other weapons include, mace spray, any knife, regardless of blade length; and items customarily used, or which can be used, to inflict injury upon another person or property.
-Fireworks or Incendiary Devices A. First Offense- One (1) day ISS B. Second Offense- Two (2) school days Out-of-School Suspension C. Third Offense- Two (2) school days Out-of-School Suspension Forgery Gambling game of chance.
-A. First Offense- One (1) day ISS B. Second Offense- Three (3) school days Out-of-School Suspension C. Third Offense- Five (5) school days Out-of-School Suspension Harassment, including Sexual Harassment another person based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
+Fireworks or Incendiary Devices Possessing, displaying, or using fireworks, matches, lighters, or other devices to start fires or other unsanctioned actions.
+This does not include educational activities designed and supervised by District employees.
+A. First Offense- One (1) day ISS B. Second Offense- Two (2) school days Out-of-School Suspension C. Third Offense- Two (2) school days Out-of-School Suspension Forgery Forging the signature of any adult in order to gain approval or acceptance under the false conditions.
+A. First Offense- One (1) day ISS B. Second Offense- Three (3) school days Out-of-School Suspension C. Third Offense- Five (5) school days Out-of-School Suspension Gambling Betting something of value upon the outcome of a contest, event, assignment, or game of chance.
+A. First Offense- One (1) day ISS B. Second Offense- Three (3) school days Out-of-School Suspension C. Third Offense- Five (5) school days Out-of-School Suspension Harassment, including Sexual Harassment Conduct that annoys, threatens, intimidates another person based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
 Harassment, including sexual harassment, is unwanted and unwelcomed conduct that causes another person extreme unease or fear.
-Examples include, but are not limited to, derogatory comments or slurs, lewd propositions, A. First Offense - Two (2) days ISS B. Second Offense - Five (5) school days Out of School Suspension C. Third Offense - Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Hazing initiation, admission, or affiliation to a group, even when all parties willingly A. First offense- Up to Ten (10) days ISS B. Second Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Nuisance Items A. First Offense - One (1) day ISS B. Second Offense - Two (2) days ISS
+Examples include, but are not limited to, derogatory comments or slurs, lewd propositions, blocking movement, offensive touching, or offensive posters or graphics.
+A. First Offense - Two (2) days ISS B. Second Offense - Five (5) school days Out of School Suspension C. Third Offense - Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Hazing The imposition of strenuous, humiliating, and/or dangerous tasks as part of an initiation, admission, or affiliation to a group, even when all parties willingly participate.
+A. First offense- Up to Ten (10) days ISS B. Second Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Nuisance Items Displaying or using items that create distractions and could be lost, stolen, or broken such as toys, collectible items, or other possessions not approved for educational purposes.
+A. First Offense - One (1) day ISS B. Second Offense - Two (2) days ISS